 Former Dior Fashion Director Goes On Trial

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 This is ALL THINGS CONSIDERED from NPR News.
 I'm Robert Siegel.

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 Eleanor Beardsley was at the courthouse today, and she sent us this report.

-Galliano's lawyer says his client was under the influence of prescription drugs and alcohol during the incident and that his tirades were not a reflection of his true character.
+ELEANOR BEARDSLEY: Galliano's lawyer says his client was under the influence of prescription drugs and alcohol during the incident and that his tirades were not a reflection of his true character.
 But Yves Beddouk, an attorney for one of the two plaintiffs, says Galliano shouldn't be let off that easily.

-Genevieve Bulot was also outside the Galliano courtroom.
+BEARDSLEY: Genevieve Bulot was also outside the Galliano courtroom.
 She's not a reporter but the granddaughter of someone who was deported to a Nazi death camp.

-Ms. GENEVIEVE BULOT: (Through translation) I don't care if he was drunk or if he's a creative artist.
+GENEVIEVE BULOT: (Through translation) I don't care if he was drunk or if he's a creative artist.
 There is no excuse for treating Hitler and the Holocaust in this banal fashion.
 We see it everywhere now, and it simply can't be tolerated.

 BEARDSLEY: Inside the courtroom, Galliano offered an apology but said he remembered nothing of the incidents.
 He called himself a recovering alcoholic and prescription drug addict.
 It is unclear when a verdict will be issued following Galliano's one-day trial, but Jessica Michault, online style editor for the International Herald Tribune, says the word on the street is that Galliano may be slapped with a financial penalty, but he won't do jail time.

-For NPR news, I'm Eleanor Beardsley in Paris.
+BEARDSLEY: For NPR news, I'm Eleanor Beardsley in Paris.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.